Ivan T. Sanderson: Cryptozoology and the paranormal

 Sanderson was an early follower of Charles Fort.
 Later he became known for writings on topics such as cryptozoology, a word Sanderson coined in the early 1940s, with special attention to the search for lake monsters, sea serpents, Mokèlé-mbèmbé, giant penguins, Yeti, and Sasquatch.

 Sanderson's book Abominable Snowmen argued that there are four living types of abominable snowmen scattered over five continents.
 The book was criticized in the Science journal as unscientific.
 The reviewer noted that "unfortunately, the author's concept of what constitutes scientific evidence will scarcely be accepted by most scientists.
 His standards are unbelievably low."
-Sanderson relied upon anecdotal reports and dubious footprints.
+The reviewer noted how Sanderson relied heavily and uncritically upon anecdotal reports and dubious footprints.